Emma Arbuthnot: Uber

 Uber's application for a five-year licence was rejected by Transport for London in September 2017.
 In June 2018, Arbuthnot granted Uber a probationary 15-month licence for London.
 An investigation by The Observer newspaper reported that Arbuthnot's husband, James Arbuthnot, was a director of SC Strategy Ltd during Uber's appeal before his wife.
 SC Strategy Ltd is a private intelligence company which has worked for the sovereign wealth fund Qatar Investment Authority (QIA), one of the main investors in a $1.2 billion financing arrangement for Uber.
 After The Observers report was published, Lady Arbuthnot withdrew from hearing any further appeals by the company.

 Grenfell

-In August 2019 Arbuthnot cleared a man accused of filming a Grenfell Tower effigy being burned at a bonfire night party, whilst a group of friends laughed and joked.
+In August 2019, Arbuthnot cleared Paul Bussetti, a man accused of filming a Grenfell Tower effigy being burned at a bonfire night party, whilst a group of friends laughed and joked.
 Her decision was overturned by the High Court in August 2021.
+At retrial in 2022, Bussetti pled guilty and was sentenced to 10 weeks in jail, suspended for two years.